Our site's other most useful files

 McKinnell is also chair of the Pharmaceutical Research and Manufacturers of America (PhRMA), the vicious PAC that reportedly has two full-time lobbyists assigned to each member of Congress.
 Misleading Congress and lavish "campaign contributions" never came up in the CNBC interview.

 A third example.
 Internet search engine Google went from being privately held to publicly owned by issuing stock.
 This meant they changed masters.
-A company that had been indebted to its users for success switched to being enslaved to Wall Street's requirement for perception of growth.
-"What do users want?" was replaced by "What does Wall Street want?"
+A company that was indebted to its users for success switched abruptly to being answerable to Wall Street for profit growth at any cost.
+"What do users want?" was replaced by "What will Wall Street like?"

 You won't hear that on CNBC when a company goes public.
 Capitalism's very serious downsides are ignored totally.
-The most you might hear is childish wonder whether going public will change the company.
-That truth is off-limits on TV.
+The most you might hear is childish wonder if going public will "change" the company.
+That truth is off-limits on US TV, even PBS.

 Equally, it is of no concern to these folks that a government initiative will increase jobs or job security.
 Labor does not have a viewpoint on CNBC, only owners and managers.